Akuli/jou/CONTRIBUTING.md

 ## How does the compiler work?

-There are two compilers.
-See [the README](README.md#compilers) for an explanation.
-The compilers work very similarly even though they are written in different languages.

 At a high level, the compilation steps are:
 - **Tokenize:** split the source code into tokens